 Similarly, in Different Loving, a book based on extensive research and interviews with people who engage in BDSM, authors Gloria and William Brame note that most of the doms they interviewed “stressed that they seek equals as partners, people who are in control of their daily lives, but taking such an individual and reducing him to a condition of erotic helplessness is electrifying . . .”
 In The New Bottoming Book, Dossie Easton and Janet Hardy state that D/s can last anywhere from an hour to a lifetime, depending on what’s been negotiated.
 They also drill down further to specify that the difference between a bottom and a submissive isn’t as clear-cut as some people make it out to be and that supporting “such binary or even hierarchical thinking” isn’t doing anyone any good.
 They see a “continuum, with some scenes getting more of their heat from control and power, and others depending more on sensation—but with virtually all scenes containing at least some aspects of each.”

 The notion of a power exchange continuum allows room for a range of dynamics and roles that don’t necessarily fit into compartmentalized paradigms of top/bottom, dom/sub, or master/slave.
 Anyone who engages in D/s can see themselves in this continuum—people who play once in a while in bed; people who live it all day, every day; and everyone in between.
 Power exchange is about one person (the submissive) giving up control to another (the dominant).
-The amount of control that’s exchanged when and for how long is up to each couple to negotiate, but the timeframe of the exchange doesn’t alter the roles that are involved.
+It’s up to each couple to negotiate the amount of control that’s exchanged when and for how long, but the timeframe of the exchange doesn’t alter the roles that are involved.